beshu-tech/readonlyrest-docs/elasticsearch-details/groups-rule-mapping.md

 # External to local groups mapping

-`Groups` rule matches request which user is assigned to at least one of its groups.
-Groups are being assigned to a username (or username pattern) in `users` section of ROR's configuration.
-Each element of the section requires also an authentication method (like eg. `auth_key` or `ldap_authentication`).
-But we can also use an authorization rule in this section beside the mentioned authentication rule (or one rule which provides both - the authentication and authorization altogether).
-Thanks to this, we gain a possibility to map external groups to local ones.
-Let's see it on an example.
+The `groups` accepts a list of group names.
+This rule will match requests in which the resolved username belongs at least to one of the listed groups.
+The association between usernames and groups is explicitly declared in the users section of the ACL.
+This is a list of usernames (full wildcard patterns are supported).

+Each entry in the association rule requires:
+* an authentication rule: (I.e. auth_key_* for local credentials, or ldap_authentication, external_authentication, etc)
+* a list of groups within the ones precendently inserted in the groups rules of the ACL blocks
+* optional: a remote authorization rule (ldap_authorization, groups_provider_authorization, etc.)

+When the groups rule and the authorization rule are used together, we obtain "group mapping".
+That is: we are effectively mapping remote groups to local groups.

+*Note:* the rule ldap_auth is the composition of ldap_authentication and ldap_authorization.
+So it can be used as a shortcut for both.
 ## Example

 ```yaml